samuzora/ctf-notes/web/apache/apache.md

 - Needs `mod_cgi` enabled in Apache config (not default)
 - Apache needs path traversal perms granted for `/bin` or `/` (usually not the case!)

-`cgi-bin` - a(n obsolete) folder that is used to store and serve static content in Apache.
+`cgi-bin` - an obsolete folder that is used to store and serve static content in Apache.
 It tells the server how to pass data to and from an application.

 This exploit is a form of path traversal: it goes to `cgi-bin`, then `.%%32%65/` (../ dot in urlencoded twice) up to root and down to `/bin/sh`.
 It's urldecoded twice (once by filter, once by backend).
 In Apache v2.4.49, double encoding is not necessary, but in v2.4.50 it is.